-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena provides a handy tool to help with your family history research: a checklist of 13 types of genealogy records that you can use for each ancestor you search for, to make sure your research is thorough.
+Introduction: In this article, Gena Philibert-Ortega provides a handy tool to help with your family history research: a checklist of 13 types of genealogy records that you can use for each ancestor you search for, to make sure your research is thorough.
+Gena is a genealogist and author of the book “From the Family Kitchen.”

 After conducting online searches through your favorite genealogy websites, you may feel like you’ve hit a brick wall.
 This is understandable—it’s easy to become overwhelmed with multiple databases and lose sight of what sources might help you answer your research question.